 CerDee has eight project partners in the following countries:

-The Foundation MIC has acquired experience in the management of the cultural
+The International Museum of Ceramics has experience in the management of the cultural

-heritage throughout its long lasting activities especially concerning ceramics.
-The Foundation MIC has deep relations with the economical and technical
+heritage throughout its long lasting activities concerning ceramics.
+The Foundation MIC has deep relations with economical and technical

 National Museum of Slovenia is the oldest museum in Slovenia, established in 1821.
 National Museum of Slovenia has extensive experiences with inventorying and documentation of ceramics and historical sources.
 We expect great benefits, especially insight int other databases (system, technology, program, information, structure).

 TU Ilmenau’s research profile contains engineering, natural sciences, economics, and media.
-The main task of TU Ilmenau is to provide all partners and stakeholders as well as the public with relevant information on the project (external communication) TU Ilmenau will serve as the information hub to connect all partners and to guarantee the flow of information.
+The main task of TU Ilmenau is to provide all partners, stakeholders and the public with relevant information on the project (external communication) TU Ilmenau will serve as the information hub to connect all partners and to guarantee the flow of information.

 bayern design GmbH

 City of Selb

 Fondazione Banca del Monte e Cassa di Risparmio Faenza - Contamination Lab